 Research at Bradford Research Center consists of:

 - 60% applied: Research that can be used directly by the farmer.
 This includes crop production, weed and other pest control, forage production, horticulture and soil fertility.

 - 30% genetics and breeding: Development of new varieties of wheat, soybeans, corn and forages with emphasis on increased quality, yield and nutrition.

 - 10% basic: The backbone of new discoveries in agriculture, though several years away from actual farm use.
 Examples include plant protection, plant physiology/genomics and molecular biology.

-Additional projects are being established continuously, including work with algae and salt water shrimp, organic agriculture, closed loop compost system, and environmental sciences as well as renewed interest in cover crops.
+Additional projects are being established continuously, including work with algae and salt water shrimp, organic agriculture, and environmental sciences as well as renewed interest in cover crops.

 The MU Gene Zoos and Crop Gardens are exciting places where you can view the diversity of some of the plants that are important to humans living in Missouri and the world.
 We have selected six groups of plants that serve human needs for food, feed, energy, and industrial products.

 Organic agriculture has become a growing trend in the Midwest and across the country.
 Researchers at Bradford are working on improving efficient management practices and finding the best crops for producers out there.
 Visit our Organic Agriculture page for more information.

 Interest in hops has grown with the dramatic increase of craft brewers around the country and in Missouri.
 In 2017 a ¼-acre hop ‘yard’ was established at Bradford.
 There were more than 15 cultivars in the planting, and documenting the yield and quality characteristics of these cultivars were the main objectives.
 Three field days were held in 2017 and 2018.
 A report on the project and supporting documents are provided below.